About ESR

 Program Areas Included in ESR

-- Business processes and systems that serve the following key areas will be renewed:
+Business processes and systems that serve the following key areas are included:- Data & Analytics

 - Facilities Information Management